seafile-data/seafile-manual/maintain/seafile_fsck.md

 When the system admin find a library is corrupted, he/she should run seaf-fsck.sh with "--repair" for the library.
 After the command fixes the library, the admin should inform user to recover files from other places.
 There are two ways:

-- Upload corrupted files or folders via the web interface
+* Upload corrupted files or folders via the web interface
-- If the library was synced to some desktop computer, and that computer has a correct version of the corrupted file, resyncing the library on that computer will upload the corrupted files to the server.
+* If the library was synced to some desktop computer, and that computer has a correct version of the corrupted file, resyncing the library on that computer will upload the corrupted files to the server.

+## Speeding up FSCK by not checking file contents

+Starting from Pro edition 7.1.5, an option is added to speed up FSCK.
+Most of the running time of seaf-fsck is spent on calculating hashes for file contents.
+This hash will be compared with block object ID.
+If they're not consistent, the block is detected as corrupted.

+In many cases, the file contents won't be corrupted most of time.
+Some objects are just missing from the system.
+So it's enough to only check for object existence.
+This will greatly speed up the fsck process.

+To skip checking file contents, add the "--shallow" or "-s" option to seaf-fsck.

 ## Exporting Libraries to File System